Kiyozz/electron-esbuild/README.md

 ```

 Package the app ([example](examples/react-typescript))

 ```shell
 npx electron-builder
 ```

-## Quick start

-You can use this [example](examples/react-typescript-webpack) for a starter React with TypeScript
+You can use this [example](examples/react-typescript) for a starter React with TypeScript

 ## Configuration